atolab/zenoh-web/content/docs/manual/tls.md

 Zenoh supports TLS as a transport protocol.
 As of today, the only supported TLS authentication mode is server-authentication: clients validate the server TLS certificate but not the other way around.
-That is, the same way of operating in the web where the web browsers validate the identity of the server via means of the TLS certificate.
+That is, the same way of operating on the web where the web browsers validate the identity of the server via means of the TLS certificate.
+The configuration of TLS certificates is done via a [configuration file](./configuration).

 ---------
 ## TLS certificates creation